MicrosoftDocs/architecture-center/docs/ai-ml/guide/machine-learning-operations-v2.md

 1. Administration and setup

    This component is the first step in the MLOps v2 accelerator deployment.
 It consists of all tasks related to the creation and management of resources and roles associated with the project.
-For NLP scenarios, administration and setup of the MLOps v2 environment is largely the same as for classical machine learning, but with an extra step: create image labeling and annotation projects by using the labeling feature of Machine Learning or another tool.
+For natural language processing scenarios, administration and setup of the MLOps v2 environment is largely the same as for classical machine learning, but with an extra step: create image labeling and annotation projects by using the labeling feature of Machine Learning or another tool.

 1. Model development (inner loop phase)